Smart-Cville/CID-2018-CFD-Challenge/README.md

 assigned to their home or place of employment and offers suggestions on what they can do to lower it.
 What would this look like?
 What else might be useful?

+# Follow up

+If you're interested in staying (or getting) involved with this challenge beyond 6/2, please [fill out this form](https://goo.gl/forms/Ephi9bkKio0BxHQc2) with your contact information, level of interest, and area of interest.